Deduction for Moving Expenses

 The deduction you can claim is limited to the net income that you earned in the taxation year at your new place of work.
 You can, however, carry forward any part of the moving expenses you were unable to deduct in the taxation year concerned.

-Only expenses for moving from one location to another in Canada are deductible, unless they were incurred at a time when you were living outside Canada temporarily.
-If such is the case, contact us.
+As a rule, only expenses for moving within Canada are deductible, unless they were incurred when you were living outside Canada temporarily.

 You can claim an amount for meal and vehicle expenses incurred in the course of moving without having to keep or provide detailed receipts.

 For more information about calculating amounts for meal and vehicle expenses, visit the Government of Canada website.